LuxCoreRender/LuxCore/README.md

 cmake .
 make

-if you have dowloaded the SDK without OpenCL support:
+if you have downloaded the SDK without OpenCL support:

 cmake -DLUXRAYS_DISABLE_OPENCL=1 .
 make